icculus/icculustweets/README.txt

 You may need to sniff around for hardcoded things.
 Grep for 'icculus' to fix a hardcoded URL or two.
 Send patches.

+If you want to archive your tweets to a Maildir, so they can live in a mail folder, you can run this:

+php ./archive_tweets.php YOUREMAILADDRESS /location/of/the/Maildir/folder --all

+YOUREMAILADDRESS becomes the to/from field in the email, but we write these files directly to disk without emailing them.
+In my case, I use something like this in a cronjob (it's smart enough to archive a given tweet only once).

+php ./archive_tweets.php icculus@icculus.org ~/Maildir/.tweets --all

 Questions: ask me.

 --ryan.